jordanadrianoo/Deterministic-Finite-Automata/README.md

 # Deterministic Finite Automata

-This code will find all valid combinations combinations, within a provided string, that start with an A and end with T. There is also a function that will walk the user through the DFA states.
+This code will find all valid combinations, within a provided string, that start with an A and end with T. There is also a function that will walk the user through the DFA states.

 ## DFA Diagram